RISEnergy project core

 University College Cork – National University of Ireland, Cork – UCC (IE)

-Additional RISEnergy members act as affiliated entities, providing their research infrastructures for both transnational and virtual access activities.
+Additional RISEnergy members act as affiliated entities, providing their research infrastructures for both transnational and virtual access activities or participating as implementing partners.

 The following list includes all RISEnergy affiliated entities: